15 Festive Things to do in the Hudson Valley in the Fall

 Hudson Valley in New York is also known as one of the best places to visit this time of year because it has an abundance of fun fall festivals.
 For example, there is a Pumpkin Festival in Barryville, a Harvest festival in Poughkeepsie, and a big fall festival in Rhinebeck.

-Pick apples in Hudson Valley this Fall at one of the dozens of pick your own orchards in the area.
-Most offer great prices for pick your own as well as baked goods, cider donuts, pumpkins and even hay mazes.
+Pick apples in Hudson Valley this Fall at one of the dozens of pick-your-own orchards in the area.
+Most offer great prices for pick-your-own baked goods, cider donuts, pumpkins, and even hay mazes.

 Here is a list of the best pick your own apples orchards in Hudson Valley.